 You can sample mouthwatering cuisine like sushi, ramen, teppanyaki

-A tour can take you to bustling markets, Michelin-starred restaurants, and traditional inns, each offering a different take on Japan’s food culture.
-Start with familiar dishes – sushi, ramen, tempura – before tucking into local delicacies like Hiroshima-style okonomiyaki (savoury pancakes), Hokkaido’s buttery seafood, and Kobe’s famous wagyu beef.
+You can tour bustling markets, Michelin-starred restaurants, and traditional inns, each offering a different take on Japan’s food culture.
+Start with familiar dishes – sushi, ramen, tempura – before tucking into local delicacies like Hiroshima-style okonomiyaki (savoury pancakes), Hokkaido’s buttery seafood, and Kobe’s famous Wagyu beef.
 Osaka’s street food is particularly delicious, while in Kyoto, you can enjoy the refined elegance of kaiseki, multi-course dining.

 3. You’ll be mesmerised by the beauty of the Japanese Alps, Mount Fuji, and coastal Okinawa